ibm-cloud-docs/vmwaresolutions/vmonic/loginmethod.md

 # Accessing the VMware Solutions console
 {: #loginmethod}

-Review the entry points into the {{site.data.keyword.vmwaresolutions_full}} console.
+Review the entry points into the {{site.data.keyword.cloud}} for VMware® Solutions console.

 ## Accessing the console directly
 {: #loginmethod-direct}